markkariuki/markkariuki.gihub.io/README.md

 >---
->project - portfolio
+>PORTFOLIO
 >---

 >---
->this is my portfolio where my projects are and my basic history
+>This is simply my portfolio where my projects and my basic history is.
 >---

 >---
->if you want to view my website [click here](https://markkariuki.github.io/markkariuki.gihub.io/)
+>If you want to view my website [click here](https://markkariuki.github.io/markkariuki.gihub.io/)
 >---

 >---
+>INSTALLATION:
+>---
->instalation: use the git clone method to download it to your local machine.
+>Use the git clone method to download it to your local machine.
+>---

+>---
+>LANGUAGES USED:
+>---
+>Html,
+>Css
+>and
+>Jquery
 >---